Khemari-Badreddine/SimpleGame/README.md

 # SimpleGame

-Run the MyGame.java located in game
+Run the MyGame.java located in Game folder